bastion-rs/agnostik/README.md

 }
 ```

-This would fail, because `Agnostik::tokio()` creates a new `Runtime` object.
+This would fail with a panic.
-This operation fails, because the code is executed inside a `Runtime` created by the main macro.
-You would have to do it like this:
+How to do it correctly:

 ```rust
 use agnostik::prelude::*;